sklprogs/LanguageTricks/README.md

 ## duty \| responsibility

 - **Duty** is a moral commitment to something or someone, whereas **responsibility** is a condition of being responsible.
--   As **duty** refers to moral commitment, it denotes an active feeling for doing something.
+- As ***duty*** refers to moral commitment, it denotes an active feeling for doing something.
--   In case of **duty**, the person will be involved in activity without any self-interest.
+- In case of ***duty***, the person will be involved in activity without any self-interest.
--   **Responsibility** can be termed as an ability to act at one's own will, without any supervision.
+- **Responsibility** can be termed as an ability to act at one’s own will, without any supervision.
 It is the obligation to successfully complete an assigned task.
--   In **responsibility**, a person is solely responsible for the entire task and its outcome.
+- In ***responsibility***, a person is solely responsible for the entire task and its outcome.
 It is the responsibility of the parents to give good education to their children.
--   Once a person engages himself with some **duty** or if he has been entrusted with a duty, then that person fully commits himself to it.
+- Once a person engages himself with some ***duty*** or if he has been entrusted with a duty, then that person fully commits himself to it.

 [*Source*](http://www.differencebetween.net/miscellaneous/difference-between-duties-and-responsibilities/)